 Set and then Echo the same variable within a FOR command:

 for /f %%G in ("abc") do ( set _demo=%%G & echo !_demo!)

-@echo off setlocal EnableDelayedExpansion Set var1=Hello ABC how are you Set var2=ABC Set result=!var1:%var2%=Beautiful!
+Replace a variable_name using values from another variable:@echo off setlocal EnableDelayedExpansion Set var1=Hello ABC how are you Set var2=ABC Set result=!var1:%var2%=Beautiful!
 Echo [!result!]

 EnableDelayedExpansion is Disabled by default.